M. Anthony Burns: Career

-Philanthropy
+Philanthropy and civic involvement

 Burns has led many humanitarian, cultural, civic and industry endeavors throughout his career, especially in the Miami-Dade area of South Florida.

+Burns was a member of the Non-Group, a civically influential group of Miami-Dade business elites.

 Burns chaired the capital campaign for the Adrienne Arsht Center for the Performing Arts for 17 years, leading an effort that raised $415 million (including more than $1 million that he personally gave).
 While at Ryder, he oversaw donations for the construction of the Ryder Trauma Center at Jackson Memorial Hospital and the Ryder Center Arena (now the BankUnited Center) at the University of Miami, and he coordinated Ryder's sponsorship of the Doral Ryder Open for 16 years.

 He also created scholarship funds at Utah Tech University in St. George, Utah, which to date have provided more than 100 scholarships, and has endowed four scholarships each at Wasatch High School in Heber City, Utah, and Virgin Valley High School in Mesquite, Nevada.

 Personal life

 Burns is married to the former Joyce Jordan.
 They have three children and six grandchildren.
 He is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church) and has served in leadership roles in the church including bishop and stake president.
 He recently served as an area seventy in the church's Sixth Quorum of the Seventy.

 Burns was serving as an LDS Church bishop in Miami when Hurricane Andrew hit in 1992, destroying much of his neighborhood.
 With extensive destruction surrounding him, Burns went out to the front lines and joined the work crews in repairing roofs.
 He also made the lobby of Ryder's corporate headquarters available to United Way.
 Making many donations such as food and clothing to charitable agencies, Burns also provided Ryder's trucks to people who needed to transport themselves and possessions to safer, drier places.
 With his approval, Ryder also donated $2.5 million to rebuild the Miami-Dade County after Hurricane Andrew's destruction and allowed Ryder employees to work half days at the company and half days in the rescue effort.
 Burns was recognized as the American Red Cross Humanitarian of the Year for this work following Hurricane Andrew.

 Several facilities, centers and other education resources at various institutions are named in honor of M. Anthony Burns in recognition of donations or other assistance during construction: